Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Introduction

 The contributions of the present paper relate to issues of prior elicitation and computation in TVP regressions.
 With regards to prior elicitation, we develop novel dynamic shrinkage priors for TVP regressions.
 These modify recent approaches to dynamic shrinkage priors in papers such as \cite{kowal2019dynamic}.
 We work with the static representation of the TVP regression model which breaks the coefficients into two groups.
 One group contains constant coefficients (we call these $\bm \alpha$).
 The other, which we call $\bm \beta$, are TVPs.
 In the static representation, the dimension of $\bm \beta$ can be enormous.
 Our dynamic global-local shrinkage priors are carefully designed to push unimportant elements in $\bm \beta$ to zero in a time-varying fashion.
 This is done using a global shrinkage parameter that varies over time as well as local shrinkage parameters.
 The global shrinkage parameter has an interpretation similar to a dynamic factor model with a single factor.
 This single factor can be used to find periods of time-variation in coefficients and periods when they are constant.
 Since the assumption of a common volatility factor hampers the use of standard stochastic volatility MCMC algorithms based on a mixture of Gaussians approximation \citep{kim1998stochastic}, we propose a simple approximation that works particularly well in high dimensional settings.

 With regards to computation, we develop a scalable MCMC algorithm.
 This algorithm is suitable for cases where the posterior for $\bm \beta$, conditional on the other parameters in the model, is Gaussian.
 This occurs for a wide range of global-local shrinkage priors including the dynamic shrinkage priors used in this paper.
-In this case, the exact MCMC algorithm of \cite{bhattacharya2016fast} is the state of the art.
-However, even it is too computationally slow to handle the huge number of regressors that appear in the static representation of the TVP regression model.
+In this case, the exact MCMC algorithm of \cite{bhattacharya2016fast} is the state of the art.\footnote{{\cite{kastner2020sparse}, \cite{hauzenberger2021flexible} and \cite{korobilis2022new}, for example, use this exact algorithm in the context of large VARs to reduce the computational burden of estimating these models.}} However, even it is too computationally slow to handle the huge number of regressors that appear in the static representation of the TVP regression model.
 Recently, \cite{johndrow2017bayes} has proposed an approximate algorithm based on this exact algorithm which is computationally much more efficient in sparse models and, thus, is scalable.
-This scalable MCMC algorithm forms the basis of the algorithm we use.
-It involves a thresholding step (described below) which we implement in a different manner than \cite{johndrow2017bayes}.
-In particular, we use a method called Signal Adaptive Variable Selection (SAVS), see \cite{bhattacharya2018signal}, to determine the thresholds.
-SAVS has been found to yield forecast improvements in macroeconomic applications \citep[see][]{hko2020}.
-Thus, the use of SAVS in the context of the algorithm of \cite{johndrow2017bayes} provides two-fold benefits: computational improvements and improvements in forecast accuracy.